Motivic cohomology of equicharacteristic schemes: Definition of

 \begin{definition} The {\em mod-$p^r$, weight-$j$ Artin--Schreier obstruction} of an $\bb F_p$-algebra $A$ is the cokernel of the Artin--Schreier map from (\ref{eqn_WOmegalog}) Given a topology $\tau$ on qcqs $\bb F_p$-schemes (notably Zariski, Nisnevich, or cdh), then we write $R\Gamma_\tau(X,\tilde\nu_r(j))$ for the cohomology of the sheafification of $\tilde\nu_r(j)$ in the topology $\tau$, and similarly $H^i_\tau(X,\tilde\nu_r(j))$ for the individual cohomology groups.
 We warn the reader that $\tilde\nu_r(j)$ is not even a Zariski sheaf on affines, so that in general the map $\tilde\nu_r(j)(A)\to H^0_\sub{Zar}(A,\tilde\nu_r(j))$ is not an isomorphism. \end{definition}

-\begin{remark} Here are several alternative descriptions of the groups $\tilde\nu_r(j)(A)$: \begin{enumerate} \item (Cohomological) Since $C^{-1}-1$ is \'etale locally surjective and the sheaves $W_r\Omega^j$, $W_r\Omega^j/dV^{r-1}\Omega^{j-1}$ have no higher cohomology on affines, we see that there is a natural isomorphism \item (Syntomic) There is a natural isomorphism and moreover this is the top degree of $\bb Z_p(j)^\sub{syn}(A)/p^r$, by \cite[Corol.~5.43]{AntieauMathewMorrowNikolaus}; more precisely, the comparison map of Remark \ref{remark_WOmegalog}(2) is an isomorphism in degrees $>j$. \item ($K$-theoretic) For $A$ local, there are natural isomorphisms by \cite[Thm.~6.11]{clausen2018k}. \end{enumerate} At least in the case in which $A=k$ is a field, these invariants have also appeared notably in work of Kato \cite{Kato1982a}, denoted by $H_{p^r}^{j+1}(k)$, and are related to class field theory. \end{remark}
+\begin{remark} Here are several alternative descriptions of the groups $\tilde\nu_r(j)(A)$: \begin{enumerate} \item (Cohomological) Since $C^{-1}-1$ is \'etale locally surjective and the sheaves $W_r\Omega^j$, $W_r\Omega^j/dV^{r-1}\Omega^{j-1}$ have no higher cohomology on affines, we see that there is a natural isomorphism \item (Syntomic) There is a natural isomorphism and moreover this is the top degree of $\bb Z_p(j)^\sub{syn}(A)/p^r$, by \cite[Corol.~5.43]{AntieauMathewMorrowNikolaus}; more precisely, the comparison map of Remark \ref{remark_WOmegalog}(2) is an isomorphism in degrees $>j$. \item ($K$-theoretic) For $A$ local, there are natural isomorphisms by \cite[Theorem~6.11]{clausen2018k}. \end{enumerate} At least in the case in which $A=k$ is a field, these invariants have also appeared notably in work of Kato \cite{Kato1982a}, denoted by $H_{p^r}^{j+1}(k)$, and are related to class field theory. \end{remark}

 \begin{remark}[Rigidity] A key property of $\tilde\nu_r(j)$ is its {\em rigidity}, namely whenever $R\to A$ is a Henselian surjection of $\bb F_p$-algebras, then the induced map $\tilde\nu_r(j)(R)\to\tilde\nu_r(j)(A)$ is an isomorphism.
-This can be deduced directly from the definition and Hensel's lemma \cite{clausen2018k}. \end{remark}
+This can be deduced directly from the definition and Hensel's lemma: see the proof of \cite[Proposition~6.12]{clausen2018k}. \end{remark}

 For any qcqs $\bb F_p$-scheme $X$ there is a natural map defined by Zariski sheafifiying the following composition on affines: Our mod-$p^r$ motivic cohomology identifies with the fibre of the map (\ref{eqn_syn_to_nutilde}):